Sex & Consent

 Consent must be affirmative –

-This means that if you want to engage in sexual activities someone, you are responsible for taking steps to get their consent.
+This means that if you want to do something sexual with someone, you are responsible for taking steps to get their consent.

 Consent must be freely given –